TLESORT/State-Representation-Learning-An-Overview/README.md

 * Learning Hand-Eye Coordination for Robotic Grasping with Deep Learning and Large-Scale Data Collection.
 The Google dataset release paper proposes a continuous servoing mechanism that uses \textit{the grasp prediction network to choose the motor commands for the robot that will maximize the probability of a success grasp}.  https://arxiv.org/pdf/1603.02199.pdf

 * Learning State Representation for Deep Actor-Critic Control.
 Jelle Munk 2016.
 On predictive priors:  Ils utilisent simplement le fait que l'état doit permettre de prédire efficacement le prochain état et la récompense.
 Ca pourrait être assez simple a tester dans notre cas j'imagine.
+See summary in fwd models.

 * Learning a forward/inverse model to learn good representations : https://arxiv.org/pdf/1612.07307.pdf